SruthiKorembathe/CICDImplementation/Template-JSON-Models.md

 ## Published JSON

-When sending JSON responses to API calls, or publishing to Service Bus, the data payload should be wrapped JSON:
+When sending JSON responses to API calls, or publishing to your messaging system, the data payload should be wrapped JSON:

 ```javascript
 {